Russell E. Dougherty: Awards and decorations

 Dougherty retired from the Air Force October 1, 1977, and practiced law in the Washington, D.C. area for several years.
 He died in Alexandria, Virginia on September 7, 2007, and is buried in Arlington National Cemetery.
+General Dougherty is honored at the Aviation Heritage Park and Museum in Bowling Green, Ky where his story is told with a museum exhibit and the display of a Lockheed T-33 Shooting Star inside the park.